Vast dark areas - the basaltic maria, or lunar "seas" - fill huge

 Perigee Full Moon

-Large full Moon at perigee - photograph taken hours
+Large full Moon at perigee - photograph taken hours after a Lunar eclipse |

 |